senchalabs/docs-i18n/guides/mvc_dependencies/README.md

 * app/profile/Phone.js
 * app/profile/Tablet.js

-In terms of what gets loaded, the example above is equivalent to defining dependencies manually like this:
+In terms of entities that get loaded, the example above is equivalent to manually defining dependencies like this:

     Ext.require([
         'MyApp.view.Login',